rktjmp/hotpot.nvim/README.md

 every module that Neovim has previously loaded.
 By caching modules in-memory and in a machine readable format, we can find and resolve modules very quickly as most of the "heavy lifting" is already done.
-By maintaining a bytecode cache we can achieve up to 15x speed improvements.
+By maintaining a bytecode cache we can achieve up to 15x performance increases.

-The bytecode cache contains information about when the cache was created for each module, so any modifications made to the original source files can be detected and reloaded into the cache.
+The bytecode cache contains information about when the cache was created for each module, so any modifications made to the original source files or dependencies can be detected and reloaded into the cache.

 The module loader will find and load lua (or fennel) modules.
 First it will search the `index` and then Neovims runtime path for source files that match